-Click the link below for a post release of the Oct.
-19 scan reveal
+Click the link below for a virtual visit courtesy of the University of Birmingham, UK

 NPHM_UoB_Oct_19_Post_Release.pdf (128 KB)

 The National Public Housing Museum is the first cultural institution in the United States dedicated to interpreting the American experience in public housing.
 The Museum draws on the power of place and memory to illuminate the resilience of poor and working class families of every race and ethnicity to realize the promise of America.